Talisa Dean 10/03/22

 And that’s putting it quite mildly.

-Housed in a starkly white spruced-up railway arch beneath London Fields Station, the Bakehouse is an all-organic, all-independent, all-natural, all-environmentally conscious, all-everything operation started by then-amateur baker Ben Mackinnon in 2011.
-Back then he had to literally hand-build his own wood-fired oven from brick & clay, and the urge to do things from scratch clearly hasn’t left.
+Housed in a spruced-up railway arch beneath London Fields Station, the Bakehouse is an all-organic, all-independent, all-natural, all-environmentally conscious, all-everything operation started by then-amateur baker Ben Mackinnon in 2011.
+Back then he fired his oven with offcuts from local carpenters, and the urge to do things from scratch clearly hasn’t left.

 Nowadays the bread they make all begins life with exclusively organic, UK-grown wheat, which the team will grind into flour themselves using their own stone mill at sunrise daily.
 It’s tough to emphasise how rare it is for a bakery to have its own mill – let alone a stone mill – but such is their dedication to scratch-making.
 It’s then mixed with water and sourdough starter (meaning it’s leavened entirely from wild yeast) before being baked in an oven powered by renewable energy, wrapped in biodegradable packaging, and either placed on the shelves, or delivered on a custom-made bicycle.
 And of course, any waste from the entire process is either recycled or composted – no sh*t.

 And sure, making a decent loaf of bread may not exactly be brain surgery, but it just so happens that head baker Eyal Schwartz literally has a PhD in neuroscience anyway.
 He expertly makes everything from a Hackney Wild, to a Gilchester Bun, a seeded rye, a Swedish spelt loaf, and a multigrain made with four different flours.
 And let’s not forget the pastries either, because their croissants & cinnamon buns are somewhat fantastic.